Rakesh-Mourya-G/xen-orchestra/docs/xoa.md

 ## Restart the service

-You can restart Xen Orchestra by accessing XOA via SSH (or console) and running `systemctl restart xo-server.service`.
+You can restart CloudVisor by accessing XOA via SSH (or console) and running `systemctl restart xo-server.service`.

 To check the status of `xo-server`, use `systemctl status xo-server.service`, it should display something like this: